gameofapps/assignment-design-2/README.md

 # Game of Apps Design Intern Interview

 Thank you for your application to Game of Apps for a summer design internship!
 The following are instructions for the take-home questions that we want you to work through and answer as part of your interview and evaluation process.
-You have until **June 9, 2021** to complete the take-home questions.
+You have until **June 9, 2021 at 5PM PST/2PM EST** to complete the take-home questions.

 ## Design